cwhite911/grass-addons/src/imagery/i.overlap/i.overlap.md

 The purpose of  *i.overlap* is to compute ...
 Parameter **input** is a ...

+## Requirements

+- This module requires the `PIL` (Pillow) library for image processing.
+- It also requires the `pyproj` library for geospatial calculations.

 ## NOTES

 This is a recommended section to explain the algorithm and parameter